 And yet, as the second phase progressed, it did recover a certain freedom of movement.
 The production of motorik exoskeletons continued.
 But these transport vehicles became more and more complicated.
 Even in the early to mid 80s, when the electric body was at its clunkiest—the slashing sound-arcs generated by scratching brought an otherwise absent flexibility of motion into the mix.
 This effect had a profound impact on many of jungle's lead animators.
 Former b-boys like Dj Hype, Aphrodite, and A Guy Called Gerald integrated turntablism's agility into the central frame.
 As jungle led to drum and bass, drill and bass, and IDM, the electric body gained supersonic propulsion and ultra-finetuned steering capabilities.
 Comparing Aphex Twin's remix of "Box Energy" to DJ Pierre's already exemplary original illustrates this drastic increase in firepower.
 Motion reached heights of nuance unheard of since the first phase—making it unsurprising that around this time, the likes of Aphex, Squarepusher, and Autechre started citing old masters like Dockstader and Parmegiani as influences.
 (Aphex Twin's track "Gwarek2" is an unmistakable pastiche of first phase animation.)
 Autechre, in particular, developed a unique synthesis of first and second phase aesthetics.
 Their music become intricate enough to compete with the first phase on its own terms, yet remained steadfastly loyal to early hip hop at its core.
 Dispersed and complexified to the point of secrecy, the electric body remained the underlying template.

 However, like the previous generations, this one was desertion-prone.
-Kurtis Mantronik held out long enough to upgrade “King of the Beats” to a more advanced model called “King of the Beat 3.0”—but eventually came to view his early acts of kinetic wizardry as played out party tricks, rather than the foundations for a new kind of music.
+Kurtis Mantronik held out long enough to upgrade “King of the Beats” to a more high-tech model called “King of the Beat 3.0”—but eventually came to view his early acts of kinetic wizardry as played out party tricks, rather than the foundations for a new kind of music.
 Other luminaries like Ann Dudley, Robert Haigh, and Photek went further, leaving the frontiers to compose orchestral soundtracks and piano music.
 4hero likewise moved away from animation efforts like Parallel Universe, especially “The Paranormal in 4 Forms”—returning back down to the concert hall after their pioneering joyride in space.

 Other Phases, Past and Possible